mikro-orm/mikro-orm/docs/docs/installation.md

 ## Request Context

-Then you will need to fork Entity Manager for each request so their identity maps will not collide.
-To do so, use the `RequestContext` helper:
+Then we will need to fork Entity Manager for each request so their identity maps will not collide.
+To do so, we can use the `RequestContext` helper:

 ```ts
 const app = express();